chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

    The angles of repose calculated from the simulation data.
 The solid lines are the angles computed from the highest particles on both side, while the shaded areas represent the angles for the left and the right.

-According to Zhou *et al.* [#zhou2002]_, the angle of repose from this type of configuration is calculated with the following theoretical formula:
+According to Zhou *et al.* [#zhou2002]_, the angle of repose for this type of configuration is calculated with the following theoretical formula:

 .. math::
    \phi = 68.61 \mu_{\text{f,pp}}^{0.27} \mu_{\text{f,pw}}^{0.22} \mu_{\text{r,pp}}^{0.06} \mu_{\text{r,pw}}^{0.12} d_p^{-0.2}